After lots of research I found a carry-on and checked luggage that’s durable, well-designed, and affordable

 There are also interior pockets, which I appreciate when I am trying to give everything a place.
 The panels that enclose the sides each have large zip pockets and there’s a small zip pocket as well.
 It comes with bags for shoes and laundry, a cute luggage tag and a dust jacket for storage.

-On the day I was leaving L.A., I left my luggage with the concierge at the hotel while I went for a bike ride.
-The nice lady rolled it away with me trailing behind so she could get me a bike at the same time she put it in storage.
-As she rolled the bag she commented on it, how nice it looked and how well it moved.
-She even asked what brand it was.
-She hadn’t heard of it, but I’m pretty sure she has ordered one by now.
-Since she works in a hotel I think she knows a great piece of luggage when she meets it.
+I found the design of the compartments were great for keeping everything organized.
+It was a short trip so I didn’t unpack everything.
+On the day I was leaving L.A., I left my luggage with the concierge at the hotel while I went for a bike ride in Venice Beach.
+The concierge rolled it away with me trailing behind as she was retrieving a bike from storage at the same time.
+She commented on how attractive it was and how well it moved and asked the brand name.
+I’m guessing she has since ordered one.

 What does the Monos Lifetime Warranty Cover?